teambit/docs/docs/getting-started/01-what-is-bit.md

 * **Seperated, reusable, customizable dev environments** -  Reusable and customizable modules that configures and “bundles” together different services needed throughout the life-cycle of an independent component such as compiling, bundling, testing, linting, documenting, and more.

+* **Mastery of the component graph**  -  Bit defines, manages, and helps you leverage the relationship between all components in your project.
+At any time, you can visit the dependencies tab in Bit’s UI to learn exactly which components depend on other components.
+It uses this information to allow incremental propagating builds and tests, bulk publishing based on automated change detection, and more powerful features.

 * **Decoupled, incremental, propagating builds** - Bit only build changes to impacted components on the graph.
 Each change propagates infinitely to all impacted components on the graph.
 Nothing else but the impacted components is built.
 Every impacted component is built in isolation to ensure its fully safe to deploy changes.

 * **Auto detecting changes and bumping impacted components** - When you make a change to a component,  Bit automatically detects which other components depend on the changed component, and “knows” to build only the impacted graph of dependent components - with infinite propagation.
 Building changes across many components in your project becomes a blazing fast yet surprisingly simple task that is mostly automated.